98peter/98peter/README.md

 - 👋 Hi, I’m @98peter
-- tgis is my forst code but i dont know if may i put in a right place
+- this is my forst code but i dont know if may i put in a right place

 <!---
 98peter/98peter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.